elliotkillick/elliotkillick.com/content/living-off-the-land-with-cmdl32-reverse-engineering-a-downloader-baked-into-windows/index.md

 +++
-title="Living Off the Land with Cmdl32: Reverse Engineering a Downloader Baked into Windows" description="Gain the reverse engineering proficiency needed to find new 'living off the land' programs in Windows.
+title="Living Off the Land with Cmdl32: Reverse Engineering Methodology + Tips & Tricks"
+description="Gain the reverse engineering proficiency needed to find new 'living off the land' programs in Windows as they exist right now.
 Plus, how this one went undiscovered for over a decade!" date=2023-06-29 aliases = ["cmdl32-lolbin-technical-analysis", "1"] [taxonomies]